 The system of combating money laundering and terrorist financing

-The Polish system of counteracting money laundering and the financing of terrorism (hereinafter referred to as the PPP/PFT system) is shaped primarily by both national and European Union (EU) legal regulations.
-The basic legal act in this area is the Act of March 1, 2018 on Counteracting Money Laundering and Financing Terrorism (OJ 2018, item 723 and 1075 with amendments), hereinafter referred to as the Act.
+The Polish system of counteracting money laundering and the financing of terrorism (hereinafter referred to as the AML/CFT system) is shaped primarily by both national and European Union (EU) legal regulations.
+The basic legal act in this area is the Act of March 1, 2018 on Counteracting Money Laundering and Financing of Terrorism (OJ 2020, item 971 with amendments), hereinafter referred to as the Act.
 It identifies the authorities and bodies operating within the system and indicates their responsibilities and powers.

 At the heart of the national system of counteracting money laundering and the financing of terrorism is the General Inspector of Financial Information (the GIFI).
 According to the Act, the GIFI is appointed and dismissed by the Prime Minister at the request of the minister competent or financial institutions after consulting the minister - member of the Council of Ministers in charge of coordinating the activities of secret service (if appointed by the Prime Minister).
 Pursuant to the Act, the GIFI is ranked as a secretary or an undersecretary of state in the Ministry of Finance.